adityakalra581/Automated-fuel-stations/README.md

 **Q. Why would anyone want to Register or Login?**

-- ANS: **Benefits** of Creating an Account:
+**ANS** : **Benefits** of Creating an Account:

-- 1. For Customers:
+**For Customers:**

-- 1.)
-Will receive real time data of how busy a particular fuel station is and how much time it will take to provide                           the service.[Hence solving problem number 1 of long lines]
+1) Will receive real time data of how busy a particular fuel station is and how much time it will take to provide                           the service.(Hence solving problem number 1 of long lines)

-- 2.)
-Better service and customer experience as the service providers know there customer.
+2) Better service and customer experience as the service providers know there customer.

 **NEED**